 Feces on Great Lakes Beaches

-We were trying to think of a tactful headline for this piece but decided cut to the chase.
-Huron County lake front owners have known for years that the declining water quality in Saginaw Bay is due to two factors.
-1) Outdated and failing septic tanks and overflow from Bay City.
+We were trying to think of a tactful headline for this piece but decided to cut to the chase.
+Huron County lakefront owners have known for years that the declining water quality in Saginaw Bay is due to two factors.
+1) Outdated and failing septic tanks and overflow from Saginaw and Bay City from the Saginaw River.
 2) Concentrated Animal Feeding Operations CAFOs.
 Now we have actual experts that confirmed local suspicions of what exactly is in the muck that has been appearing on beaches.

 Michigan Universities Research Great Lakes Pollution

-At the 2012 Saginaw Bay Watershed Conference held at Saginaw Valley State University, Marc Werhougstraete, a Michigan State University Department of Fisheries and Wildlife research assistant, said muck means sewage and fecal matter are likely present.
+At a Saginaw Bay Watershed Conference held at Saginaw Valley State University in 2012, Marc Werhougstraete, a Michigan State University Department of Fisheries and Wildlife research assistant, said muck means sewage and fecal matter are likely evident.
+It was the most straightforward answer given to lakefront owners, civic leaders, and concerned citizens in years.

-The blue green muck is composed of different types of algae, macrophytes and decomposing organic matter that varies from season to season.
+The dark smelly blue-green muck is composed of different types of algae, macrophages, and decomposing organic matter that varies from season to season.
 In research Werhougstraete conducted at the Bay City State Recreation Area, he found both human and bovine feces (poop) in the muck.

 Common muck management, such as raking, also can release the pathogens from the muck.
 People cleaning beaches should do so in the morning, when the beaches are less busy and the sun can kill bacteria, Werhougstraete said.